8 Roadblocks of Employee Monitoring Software Onboarding

 How does one collate all the responsibility and accountability under a single unified platform?
 It practically seems impossible, but it is perfectly doable by adequately defining each user’s role and quantifying the productivity of every employee.

-#6 Lack of Appropriate Access to User Data
+6 Lack of Appropriate Access to User Data

 The hierarchical structure of a company can make it difficult to ensure appropriate access to team member data – especially if teams are large.

-For example, the first-line managers only need access to the data of teams they supervise.
+For example, the first-line managers only need access to the data of the teams they supervise.
 Access to the data of middle or top-level managers is not required.

-#7 Measuring Company Productivity
+7 Measuring Company Productivity

 Productivity measurement is a significant challenge.
 It is complicated and cannot be measured with a single metric.
-Managers in an office-first workplace consider parameters like employee attendance, login/log out times, and daily and monthly KRA achievements to determine employee performance.
+Managers in an office-first workplace consider parameters like employee attendance, login/log-out times, and daily and monthly KRA achievements to determine employee performance.

 With the rise in hybrid teams, the same parameters can be fulfilled using monitoring software, enabling remote managers to keep their fingers on the pulse in many additional ways such as generating daily and monthly reports, virtual login/logout time, time spent on unrelated applications, and so on.